One of Susan's passions is cooking and creating new recipes for family and friends.

 - Heat the olive oil in a pan and sauté the chopped celery, onions and garlic.
 Cook for eight to ten minutes.

 - To the bread cubes add the poultry seasoning along with the ground pepper, thyme, and mix.
-At this point you may add any other seasonings that you wish to.
+At this point, you may add any other seasonings that you wish to.

 - Add to the bowl the cooked celery, onions, and garlic.
 Mix and then add the beaten eggs, mixing well.

-- In your hand grab a portion of the stuffing mix and push into the cavity of the bird.
+- In your hand grab a portion of the stuffing mix and push it into the cavity of the bird.
 Keep adding until the cavity is full.
 Fill both cavities.
 Fasten the legs of the turkey together with either the hock lock that is attached or with string.
 Make sure to tuck the skin that is at the neck cavity under the bird so that the stuffing does not fall out.

 - Rub the turkey all over with butter or margarine.
-Add 1-1 1/2 cups of water to the bottom of the turkey pan.
+Add 1 1/2 cups of water to the bottom of the turkey pan.

 - Place tin foil around the wing tips and anywhere along the inside of the roasting pan where the bird may touch.
-This so that the bird does not stick to the pan.
-Tent the bird with foil and place into the preheated oven.
+This is so that the bird does not stick to the pan.
+Tent the bird with foil and place it into the preheated oven.

 - The turkey can be basted several times during the cooking time.
 A half hour before the turkey is set to come out of the oven remove the foil so that the bird may brown.

 - Once the internal temperature of the turkey breast is at 170°F (77°C), the turkey is ready to come out of the oven.
-Let the turkey sit 15 - 20 minutes.
+Let the turkey sit for 15 to 20 minutes.
 Remove all the stuffing and put it into a serving bowl.
 Now you can being to carve your turkey.
 Serve and ENJOY!

 © 2012 Susan Zutautas